-Procedure Performed on the District's Ethics:
+10) Procedures Performed on the District's Ethics:

-- 20. Using the 5 selected employees/officials from procedure #16 under "Procedures Performed on the District's Payroll and Personnel", obtain ethics compliance documentation from management and: - a) Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.
+- A. Using the 5 selected employees/officials from "Procedures Performed on the District's Payroll and Personnel" procedure #9A, obtain ethics compliance documentation from management and: - i.
+Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period as required by R.S.
+42:1170.